lpusic/BUrise2019NRLP/README.txt

-python all_trials_paper_all.py # produces the altogether heatmaps python all_trials_paper_all_interneurons.py # produces the altogether heatmaps
+python2 all_trials_paper_all.py # produces the altogether heatmaps
+python2 all_trials_paper_all_interneurons.py # produces the altogether heatmaps

-python all_trials_enrichment.py # produces the barplot with the enrichment for all deletion types and learning modes
+python2 all_trials_enrichment.py # produces the barplot with the enrichment for all deletion types and learning modes

 # for more information, refer to the comments inside the scripts or contact me in: chavlis [DOT] spiros [AT] gmail [DOT] com